Bespoke loft conversions in Stratford

 Taking a step up the property ladder in order to gain the desired extra space, can be more than worth it, even if you are staying in the local area.
 We would be happy to provide you with a no-obligation valuation on your property and advise you what homes like yours have recently sold for.

-We dedicate all of our time and effort to completing the project in 5-7 weeks.
-The designers and architects are world-class, highly educated professionals who are familiar with the process of turning a dream into a reality.
+We dedicate all of our time and effort to completing the project in 6-8 weeks.
+The designers and architects are world-class, highly thorough professionals who are familiar with the process of turning a dream into a reality.
 They know how to use the most up-to-date tools to show you what your home will look like and how it will be designed.
 They plan the work so efficiently that we can proudly boast about our on-time delivery.
-No details are missed by them and they take into consideration the budget like their life depends upon it.
-Our team is incorporated with experienced and well-qualified members who always determine to work towards 100% client's satisfaction.
+Our team is full of experienced and well-qualified contractors who always determine to work towards 100% client's satisfaction.

 Our inspector will first visit your home and then will guide you through all the pros and cons of the process.
 This way we will eliminate any chance of surprises on the way.
 He will even help you decide what type of loft conversion is best suitable for your house's structure and what will be the most efficient cost-wise.
-Our team is skilled at creating the least amount of damage to your life and that of your neighbors.
+Our team is skilled at creating the least amount of disruption to your daily life and that of your neighbors.
 We understand your vision and requirements before beginning any work and work in accordance with them.
-We also make every effort to keep all interaction and job honest in order to prevent any misapprehensions.
 We understand that loft conversion is a huge step and makes a significant change in your property, so it needs to take care, precisely.